ThoAppelsin/relation-plotter/README.md

-cThis project presents an application for plotting relations with two variables, onto bitmap image files.
+This project presents an application for plotting relations with two variables, onto bitmap image files.
 The given relation need not be a function.

 The application is written in C, in the October of 2014, in the middle of my third semester at the Boğaziçi University,